semk/ezparse/README.md

 Syntax
 ======

-Get all words from a file and print them seperated by commans:
+Get all words from a file and print them separated by commas:

     ezparse --all --matching "\w" --join ", " example.txt